Amber-MD/cpptraj/README.md

 An MPI-parallelized version of CPPTRAJ can also be built using the `-mpi` flag.
 CPPTRAJ can be built with both MPI and OpenMP; when running this build users should take care to properly set OMP_NUM_THREADS if using more than 1 MPI thread per node.
+A CUDA build is now also available via the `-cuda` flag.
+Any combination of `-cuda`, `-mpi`, and `-openmp` may be used.

 The configure script by default sets everything up to link dynamically.
 The `-static` flag can be used to force static linking.
 If linking errors are encountered you may need to specify library locations using the `--with-LIB=` options.
 For example, to use NetCDF compiled in `/opt/netcdf` use the option `--with-netcdf=/opt/netcdf`.
 Alternatively, individual libraries can be disabled with the `-no<LIB>` options.
+The `-libstatic` flag can be used to static link only libraries that have been specified.

 After `configure` has been successfully run, `make install` will compile and place the cpptraj binary in the `bin/` subdirectory.
+Note that on multithreaded systems `make -j X install` (where X is an integer > 1 and less than the max # cores on your system) will run much faster.
-It is highly recommended that `make check` be run as well to test the basic functionality of CPPTRAJ.
+After installation, It is highly recommended that `make check` be run as well to test the basic functionality of CPPTRAJ.

 CPPTRAJ Authors
 ===============